Using Memgraph for Knowledge-Driven AutoML in Alzheimer’s Research at Cedars-Sinai

 How do you quantify and address uncertainty and inconsistency in knowledge graphs, especially when integrating information from various databases?

 - Jason: That’s a great question, and yes, there is inherent uncertainty in each knowledge source we use.
 The quality of our knowledge graph is only as strong as the sources we’re pulling from and the ontology we’ve constructed, so that uncertainty is always a factor.
 Personally, I’m not an expert in quantifying that uncertainty, but I agree it’s something we should be addressing.
 It would be incredibly valuable to communicate to users the degree of uncertainty associated with any relationship in the graph or within the graph as a whole.
 However, achieving this isn’t straightforward, primarily because we didn’t create the foundational knowledge sources ourselves.
 We have to rely on their validity, trusting that they’re reliable and well-vetted.
 Most of our sources have been around for years, are peer-reviewed, published, and widely used in research.
-While uncertainty exists, we are confident in the quality and reputation of these sources as respected research groups continually update them.
-So, while it’s not a perfect solution, we can reasonably trust these knowledge sources to a significantly.
+While uncertainty exists, we can still place reasonable trust in these knowledge sources because respected research groups continually maintain and update them.

 -